 The second way that intergroup contact helps reduce conflict is by reducing perceptual biases that prevent groups from accurately perceiving the other side’s preferences and building trust.
 Removing these perceptual biases helps solve information and commitment problems.
 Intergroup contact reduces perceptual biases by dispelling stereotypes, reducing feeling of threat and anxiety, engendering feelings of empathy, and making group commonalities salient (Allport 1954; Pettigrew and Tropp 2008; Page-Gould, Mendoza-Denton, and Tropp 2008; Batson et al. 1997; Broockman and Kalla 2016; Gaertner et al. 1993).
 By removing these causes of perceptual biases, groups are more able to form accurate views of each other’s preferences.
 Without stereotypes and feelings of threat, and with empathy and group commonalities, group members will not be motivated to see the outgroup negatively or feel dissonance after positive experiences with outgroup members.
 Groups are also less likely to reactively devalue each other’s concessions and more likely to have empathy for each other’s positions.
 Through these mechanisms, contact builds trust even between members of conflicting groups (Grady 2020b; Hewstone et al. 2006).

 By debiasing perceptions, each group may identify that it is in each group’s interest to cooperate with each other.
 All of the mechanisms above – reducing stereotypes and threat, increasing empathy – also increase the likelihood that group members perceive cooperation to be in their interest and in the interest of the other side.
 It is unlikely that one side will expect cross-group interaction to be in their group’s interest if that side fears the outgroup and holds negative stereotypes about the outgroup’s work ethic and honesty.
 It is equally unlikely that a group will expect the other side to cooperate with them if the other side believes them to be lazy and dishonest.
 Likewise, achieving a joint goal through cooperation reassures each group that the other side also prefers cooperation.
-If each side prefers cooperation but neither side is aware of the other side’s preferences, groups may not cooperate to avoid the costs of being betrayed.
-Each side can trust the other to engage in cooperative behavior when both side’s know that it is in each side’s interest to do so (Gambetta and others 2000).
+Each side can trust the other to engage in cooperative behavior when both sides know that it is in their interest to do so (Gambetta and others 2000).
 Removing these perceptual biases helps each side see that cooperation is in the interest of their group and of the other group.
-It takes two to mutually cooperate.

 Along with increasing the utility of cooperation and debiasing perceptions, the third way that intergroup contact can help resolve conflict is by offering opportunities for costly signaling.
-Intergroup contact allows groups members to learn about each other based on personal experience, interacting and communicating directly.
+Intergroup contact allows group members to learn about each other based on personal experience, interacting and communicating directly.
 Direct cross-group interaction allows group members to signal their trustworthiness through communication with and behavior directly observed by the other side.
 This type of direct communication reduces competition and helps solve commitment problems in behavioral games like the Prisoner’s Dilemma (Bornstein et al. 1989; Ostrom 2006) and in formal models (Rohner, Thoenig, and Zilibotti 2013).
 These interactions can serve as confidence-building measures and allow groups to start small and low-risk and gradually increasing as groups build trust over time; trust is one of the few resources that increases with use (Gambetta and others 2000).
 Importantly, intergroup contact gives each group the opportunity to signal willingness to punish their own members if those members jeopardize peace (Fearon and Laitin 1996).